 He then added on, “this marketplace is evolving.
 Merchants are expanding their e-commerce presence rapidly, seeking to sell their products to new customer bases in different currencies, and benefitting from the opportunities offered by cross-border ecommerce.
 Merchants working with a reliable, experienced international ecommerce processor can avoid many of the pitfalls that may arise.
 Because the international ecommerce landscape is changing as it expands, mobile payments continue to evolve and trust has become an item of great importance to the merchants.
 They need to engage with processors they can rely on as advisors and reliable partners, who can guide them in their international expansion process.”

-According to The Telegraph, cybercrime has become the most profitable criminal activity in the world.
+, cybercrime has become the most profitable criminal activity in the world.
 So merchants have to ensure they have an environment that will support EMV (a global standard for credit and debit payment cards based on chip card technology), encryption and tokenization when expanding their business into new markets.
 Becoming PCI compliant and maintaining this compliance as a permanent business-as-usual process is also mandatory.
 PCI is the baseline to stop data breaches and it is the responsibility of all parties involved – acquirer, issuer, and merchant.

 To provide a secure and a hassle free payment solution in Southeast Asia, MOLPay Sdn.
 Bhd., a subsidiary of MOL AccessPortal Sdn.
 Bhd., which is the operating company of MOL Global, Inc. (OTCMKTS: MOLGY) (“MOL” or the “Company”) has collaborated with Vietnam’s Top 1 online payment gateway VTC Pay with more than 1 million users in Vietnam.
 It is among a few Vietnamese service providers that have received Payment Card Industry Data Security Standard (PCI-DSS) as well as the license to provide Intermediate payment service issued by the State Bank.